 They are so easy to make that my daughter and her friends assemble them year round so I decided it’s time to update the old photos.

-The instructions are pretty self explanatory, but I’ve illustrated the steps here:
+The instructions for this healthy Halloween snack for kids are pretty self explanatory, but I’ve illustrated the steps here:

 It takes less well less than a minute to assemble a spider.
 And, they’re fun for Halloween parties and can even be made into suns by adding in just a few more pretzel sticks.
 For the eyes, you could also use Wilton candy eyeballs.